COBALT SPI abides by the Realtors Code of Practice and Ethics of Greece. The latest version of the code is as follows:

-The above obligation does not aim to prohibit innovative professional practices that are otherwise ethical or disagreements with other Real Estate Agents regarding commission, fees, compensation or other forms of payments or expenses.
+The above obligation does not aim to prohibit innovative professional practices that are otherwise ethical or disagreements with other Real Estate Agents regarding commission, fees, compensation, or other forms of payments or expenses.

 It is not prohibited to make general prospect announcements describing their services and their terms of availability even if some recipients have entered into agreements or other exclusive relationships with another Real Estate Agent.
-A general telephone survey, general emailing, or distribution addressed to all potential customers in a geographic area or in a particular profession, business, club or organization, other categorization or group is considered "general" for the purposes of this Code.
+A general telephone survey, general emailing, or distribution addressed to all potential customers in a geographic area or in a particular profession, business, club, or organization, other categorization, or group is considered "general" for the purposes of this Code.

-Real Estate Agents are not prohibited from contacting the client of another agent for the purpose of offering or concluding a contract that provides a different type of service in the real estate sector, which is not related to the type of service provided at the time (e.g. management property as opposed to brokerage) or offering the same type of service for property that does not fall within the scope of exclusive agreements with other agents.
+Real Estate Agents are not prohibited from contacting the client of another agent for the purpose of offering or concluding a contract that provides a different type of service in the real estate sector, which is not related to the type of service provided at the time (e.g. management property as opposed to brokerage) or offering the same type of service for a property that does not fall within the scope of exclusive agreements with other agents.

-Real Estate Agents will not seek agreements with buyers / tenants that are subject to exclusive agreements.
+Real Estate Agents will not seek agreements with buyers/tenants that are subject to exclusive agreements.
 However, if requested by the Real Estate Agent and the Agent refuses to disclose the expiration date of the exclusive agreement with the Buyer / Tenant, then the Real Estate Agent may contact the Buyer / Tenant to obtain such information and to discuss the terms under which this Real Estate Agent may enter into a future contract with him or alternatively enter into an agreement that will enter into force upon the expiration of the existing exclusive agreement.

 In the event that the client of a Real Estate Agent comes into contact with other Real Estate Agents regarding the creation of an exclusive relationship for the provision of the same type of service and the Real Estate Agents have not directly or indirectly initiated such discussions, they can discuss the terms may enter into a future agreement or alternatively enter into an agreement which will enter into force upon the expiry of the existing exclusive agreement.